UCL/RCPSTrainingMaterials/SWCShell/intro_to_shell.md

 * Create using absolute paths to make sure they go where you want

-* "Scratch" in your home directory is a soft link
+* "Scratch" in your Legion home directory is a soft link
     + Makes it easier to access your scratch area

+* On Aristotle "~" is a symbolic or soft link to the Unix central filestore

 Archiving and compression
 -------------------------